Trademaxxing part3 : Testing our ITCH Parser

 Just a small parenthesis with some small facts:

-• I decided to actually implement the R message as not all event carries the stock symbol, this is something I did not make very clear in the last post. the R event will add some exclusive states (90% bloat) but is necessary to figure out the locate.
+DRAINstate as my primary “problem handler” which handles edge cases and exceptions by just letting the frame pass without considering it nor affecting saved market state (never goes throughCOMMIT) - I decided to actually implement the R message as not all events carry the stock symbol, this is something I did not make very clear in the last post.
+The R event will add some exclusive states (90% bloat) but is necessary to figure out the locate.

 Testbench Concept

-As stated in the previous post that feature a very basic TB (TestBench), we use the followinf stack:
+As stated in the previous post that featured a very basic TB (TestBench), we use the following stack:

-• Cocotbext.eth A cocotb library that autogenerate ethernet RGMII signals so we don’t have to, huge time saver + robusness prover.
+- Cocotbext.eth A cocotb library that auto-generates ethernet RGMII signals so we don’t have to, huge time saver + robustness booster.

-I also use GTKWave to visualize waveform but you probably don’t care.
+I also use GTKWave to visualize waveforms but you probably don’t care.

-The idea is to stop using as signle pretailored ethernet frame message and start using real ITCH5.0 Feeds.
+The idea is to stop using a single pre-tailored ethernet frame message and start using real ITCH5.0 feeds.

-Nasdaq does provide such binary file, but they are HUGE (8GB lol) and I don’t really know how to parse them, and learning to parse them correctly is would not be that hard but designing a software paerser does feel like a loss of time when our objective is to design hardware.
+Nasdaq does provide such binary files, but they are HUGE (8GB lol) and I don’t really know how to parse them, and learning to parse them correctly would not be that hard but designing a software parser does feel like a loss of time when our objective is to design hardware.

 BUT THERE IS A SOLUTION to save the day: